 For God’s Sake!
 What’s the Right Coffee Temperature, Then?

-Perhaps the only concrete fact we can glean from all this is that as long as your coffee is neither lukewarm nor scalding hot, the right serving temperature for you is up to your own unique flavor preferences.
-Or you can fall back on this research study on finding the temperature with the best balance between flavor and burn safety, titled ‘Calculating the optimium temperature for serving hot beverages’ (7):
+Perhaps the only concrete fact we can glean from all this is that as long as your coffee is neither lukewarm nor scalding hot, the right serving temperature for you is up to your own unique flavour preferences.
+Or you can fall back on this research study on finding the temperature with the best balance between flavour and burn safety, titled ‘Calculating the optimum temperature for serving hot beverages’ (7):

 The preferred drinking temperature of coffee is […] approximately 136 degrees F (57.8 degrees C)”

 Despite this lack of an answer everyone agrees on, there are some good directional signs to help you find that perfect temperature: